 We can come up with several (hypothetical) reasons that could justify a "No, probably that was not a good key result!":

 - Medical operators might always buy more equipment in Q2 than in Q1

 - The total market for medical equipment grows, so a year-over-year comparison does not make sense as you just profit from the general uplift

 - SEO, SEA, on-site marketing do a great job and drive more traffic to your site which leads to more form submissions

-- Covid drives online purchases and destroys all comparisons
+- The ongoing pandemic drives online purchases and destroys all comparisons

 So the "10% more" key result is not specific enough as it does not define something that can be easily attributed to you.

 So, which alternative key results do you have for the same goal ("Increase form submissions")?

 - Increase the conversion (= visit to form submission) from 0.2% to 0.4% per session: no matter how many or how few visitors you get, you need to convert them.
 This means total responsibility.

 - Increase form submissions by 10% with AB tests on all elements that lead to form submissions: you compare two situations that you are responsible for and improve your implementation.
 (Just be cautious: Not all elements are equal.
 If you have a small button at the very end of your page that only converts in 0.1% of the sessions, the 10% increase is worth way less than a 1% converting element).